trapexit/mergerfs/README.md

 * twitter: https://twitter.com/_trapexit

 #### Support development

+This software is free to use and released under a very liberal license.
+That said if you like this software and would like to support its development donations are welcome.

 * Bitcoin (BTC): 12CdMhEPQVmjz3SSynkAEuD5q9JmhTDCZA
 * Bitcoin Cash (BCH): 1AjPqZZhu7GVEs6JFPjHmtsvmDL4euzMzp
 * Ethereum (ETH): 0x09A166B11fCC127324C7fc5f1B572255b3046E94
 * Litecoin (LTC): LXAsq6yc6zYU3EbcqyWtHBrH1Ypx4GjUjm
+* Ripple (XRP): rNACR2hqGjpbHuCKwmJ4pDpd2zRfuRATcE
 * PayPal: trapexit@spawn.link
 * Patreon: https://www.patreon.com/trapexit